mmelmesary/Insatabug-intern/test.md

 The main purpose of this step is to create a custom MySQL Docker image with pre-initialized data.
 The Docker image is built upon the official MySQL Docker image (mysql:latest), which ensures the latest stable version of MySQL is used.

-Review the `init.sql` file: The init.sql file located in the `src` directory contains the necessary SQL statements to create the database schema and tables, as well as insert the initial data into the MySQL database.
+Review the [init.sql](./src/init.sql) file: The init.sql file contains the necessary SQL statements to create the database schema and the table, as well as insert the initial data into the MySQL database.
 You can customize this file to include your specific data requirements.

-The `db.dockerfile` containes the instrutions how to build and run a custom mysql db container using Docker.
+The [db.dockerfile](./src/db.dockerfile) containes the instrutions how to build and run a custom mysql db container using Docker.

 ___

-**`STEP 3`: Configure Docker to Run inside Jenkins**
+## STEP 3: Configure Docker to Run inside Jenkins

 **To be able to run Docker commands from inside the jenkins, you need to have Jenkins installed and install docker-client plugin to run the Docker commands inside Jenkins.
 Also You'll need to set up your DockerHub credentials in Jenkins**

-**First** The `jenkins_with_docker` file containes all the instructions to use docker-client with jenkins, so try to build an image from that file and then run a container
+**First** The [jenkins_with_docker](./src/jenkins_with_docker.dockerfile) file containes all the instructions to use docker-client with jenkins, so try to build an image from that file and then run a container

 To build the Jenkins image, run the following command: